 Museums and Culture

-Learn about regional history, discover a traveling exhibit, or peruse the displays at some of the eclectic museums found in the mountains.
+Learn about regional history and peruse the displays at some of the eclectic museums found in the mountains.

 • The Stecoah Valley Cultural Arts Center offers an artesian gallery featuring over 125 artists and craftsmen.
 Visitors can also enjoy trying cultural foods from local sources, and both art and cooking classes.

-• Located in Bryson City, the top 10 nationally ranked Smoky Mountain Train Museum has train displays for all ages and model train enthusiast alike.
+• Located in Bryson City, the Top 10 nationally ranked Smoky Mountain Train Museum has train displays for all ages and model train enthusiasts alike.